Skagit Valley College is back! We are pleased to announce SVC will return to face-to-face operations for Summer and Fall!

 The expectation for online instruction is that students and instructors are not required to be online in a synchronous environment (I.e. interacting in the same physical or virtual location at the same time).

 With asynchronous remote (online) instruction, there are no required virtual meetings.
-Instructor and students use online technologies such as Canvas, online discussion forums and email.
+Instructors and students use online technologies such as Canvas, online discussion forums and email.
 The expectation is that students manage their learning time while fulfilling course requirements and outcomes.

 What is the intent of remote instruction?